Take Your Utah Concealed Carry Course at Adiga Armory!

 - A comprehensive 4-hour Concealed Carry firearms lesson, including:

 - a full breakdown of critical laws and regulations that you need to comply with when carrying

 - a full breakdown of the CFP application process and requirements

 - instruction on gun/ammo selection, carry accessories and weapon cleaning/maintenance

-- instruction on gun safety, shooting positions, active shooter tactics, room clearing, and more
+- instruction on gun safety, shooting positions, active shooter response, room clearing risks, and more

 - A certified, stamped application for your Utah CFP application packet; satisfies your so-called “Weapon Familiarization” requirement